dex4er/js-promise-socket/README.md

 socket.setTimeout(ms)
 ```

-Set the timeout for idle socket and after this timeout the socket will be ended.
+Set the timeout for idle socket and after this timeout the socket will be
-It means that `read` or `write` methods will be also fulfilled.
+destroyed with a `TimeoutError`.
+It means that socket methods (`connect`,
+`read`, `write`, etc.) will be rejected.

 _Example:_